simrunsharma/Statistics/README.md

 ### 4. Communicate Results Effectively
 Effective communication is a key component of data science.
 This course will equip you with the skills to communicate model results to a broad audience through both written and oral communication.
 You'll learn how to convey complex findings in a clear and accessible manner.

+Specific Files and Assignments:
+# 1. Assignment: Auto Dataset Analysis (9-7-23)
+For this assignment, we dive into the Auto dataset, accessible [here](https://rdrr.io/cran/ISLR2/man/Auto.html).
+Our approach follows a systematic path to gain insights and construct regression models.
+We initiated by exploring a data dictionary to understand variable meanings.
+We then built an initial regression model, focusing on 'mpg' as the dependent variable.
+Notably, we scrutinized the standard errors of the 'cylinders' predictor.
+Additionally, we performed data cleanup for 'cylinders' due to low observation counts for specific levels.
+Further analysis involved evaluating residual and QQ plots to assess model assumptions and identify potential violations.
+We also delved into model transformations, considering predictor variables such as 'displacement,' 'origin,' and 'cylinder levels,' along with the outcome variable 'mpg.'
+This structured approach guides us in extracting valuable insights and constructing robust regression models for the Auto dataset.